History of American comics: Alternative schemes

+In analytic circles, in contexts of retrospection, due to the term "Modern Age" becoming increasingly confusing, being harder to distinguish the older comics from those of contemporary ages, it is often proposed to rename the Modern Age, also known as the period after the mid-1980s.
 An alternative name for the period after the mid-1980s is the Dark Age of Comic Books.
 Pop culture writer Matthew J. Theriault proposed the Dark Age (c.
 1985 to 2004), the Modern Age (beginning c.
 2004 with the publication of Marvel's "Avengers Disassembled" and DC Comics' "Infinite Crisis", and ending c.
 2011), and the Postmodern Age (beginning c.
 2011 with the publication of Ultimate Fallout #4, the first appearance of Miles Morales, and continuing to the present).
+While comic historians often use the term 'Modern Age', internet comic communities frequently use the term 'Iron Age' to define the period between the mid-1980s (marked by DC Comics's Crisis on Infinite Earths event) and 2011 (marked by the DC Comics's "Infinite Crisis" event and the New 52 reboot); this essentially combines Theriault's interpretation of the Dark Age with his Modern Age.
+This term arose organically within online spaces to distinguish the dark, grim-and-gritty era from later digital eras.

 Comics creator Tom Pinchuk proposed the name Diamond Age (2000–present) for the period starting with the appearance of Marvel's Ultimate line.

 Early

 Victorian Age (1842–1897)

 A tale of Arthur Burdett Frost dated 1881.

 Comics in the United States originated in the early European works.
 In 1842, the work Histoire de Mr. Vieux Bois by Rodolphe Töpffer was published under the title The Adventures of Mr. Obadiah Oldbuck in the U.S. This edition (a newspaper supplement titled Brother Jonathan Extra No. IX, September 14, 1842) was an unlicensed copy of the original work as it was done without Töpffer's authorization.
 This first publication was followed by other works of this author, always under types of unlicensed editions.
 Töpffer comics were reprinted regularly until the late 1870s, which gave American artists the idea to produce similar works.
 In 1849, Journey to the Gold Diggins by Jeremiah Saddlebags by James A. and Donald F. Read was the first American comic.

 Domestic production remained limited until the emergence of satirical magazines that, on the model of British Punch, published drawings and humorous short stories, but also stories in pictures and silent comics.
 The three main titles were Puck, Judge and Life.
 Authors such as Arthur Burdett Frost created stories as innovative as those produced in the same period by Europeans.
 However, these magazines only reached an audience educated and rich enough to afford them.
 The arrival of new printing techniques, along with other technologies, allowed easy and cheap reproduction of images for the American comic to take off.
 Some media moguls like William Randolph Hearst and Joseph Pulitzer engaged in a fierce competition, publishing cartoons in their newspapers in an attempt to attract readers.